matspunt/mdbasic/README.md

 - For LJ with cutoff, see: http://www.sklogwiki.org/SklogWiki/index.php/Lennard-Jones_model#cite_note-27

+- In addition, take $F_{AB} = - F_{BA}$ into account.

+### Parallelization

+Keep Array of Structure etc. paradigm in mind: https://en.wikipedia.org/wiki/AoS_and_SoA

 ### Known bugs

-- Something wrong with how threshold overlap is calculated (spawns double 0.00, 0.00, 0.00 coords)
+- Something wrong with how threshold overlap is calculated (spawns double 0.00, 0.00, 0.00 coords) --> because we create atom and molecule objects...

 ```
 /*MD elements are mapped to three main objects: Atoms, Molecules and Systems